 Neighbouring countries: Along South Africa's northern border from west to east are Namibia, Botswana, Zimbabwe, Eswatini (formerly Swaziland) and Mozambique.
 Lesotho is situated in the eastern side of South Africa, and is entirely surrounded by the Republic.

-Geography: South Africa has a long coastline of 1,600 miles (2,500 kms) that hugs the south of the country from east to west.
-The inland area of the country is characterised by a vast plateau, while a large portion of the south is occupied by a semidesert shrubland called the Karoo.
+Geography: South Africa has a long coastline of 1,600 miles (2,500 km) that hugs the south of the country from east to west.
+A vast plateau characterises the inland area, while a large portion of the south is occupied by a semidesert shrubland called the Karoo.

 Political system: Constitutional parliamentary republic

 Money: The South African Rand (ZAR) is divided into 100 cents.
 Opening a bank account is usually easy and possible with identification and proof of address.
-ATMs are widespread but might be scarcer in some rural areas.
+ATMs are widespread, but might be more difficult to find in some rural areas.
 Internet banking is widely available.

 Tipping: 10 percent (or more for good service) is common.